PharmaForest/sas_dataset_toon/README.md

 # sas_dataset_toon
 This package contains SAS macros for converting between SAS datasets and  TOON (Token-Oriented Object Notation) format.

+##This repository is an adapted version of Saikrishnareddy Yengannagari’s original package (https://github.com/kusy2009/sas_dataset_toon) tailored for the SAS Package Framework, and the original license remains the property of Saikrishnareddy Yengannagari.

 ## CONTENTS

 06_macro/